fishbrain/job-assignment-android-engineer/README.md

 **Example querying of the API:**
 - Get paged catches - https://rutilus.fishbrain.com/catches?page=3
 - Get specific catch - https://rutilus.fishbrain.com/catches/81?verbosity=3
-- Filtering by specific parameter - https://rutilus.fishbrain.com/catches/81?verbosity=3&q[species_id_eq]=258
-- supported filters: species_id_eq, weight_lt, weight_gt, owner_id_eq, description_cont and more.

 **General Guidelines**

 The solution needs to contain tests and the design/structure of the application code should be production ready.

 Feel free to use the API level that you feel more comfortable with and any library that helps.
+Just be ready to explain the reasons behind your choices :)

 The application has to be runnable and working without major issues.